Fix Not a Valid Win32 Application Error [Solved]

 check for compatibility to fix invalid win32 application error

-Regardless of the operating system versions, you are using, you can try running the files on compatibility mode.
-Follow the below instructions to do so.
+Regardless of the operating system versions you are using, you can try running the files on compatibility mode.
+Follow the instructions below to do so.

 • Next, choose the appropriate operating system from the dropdown, and click OK.